 - 19th Century El Bahia Palace with its eight-hectare gardens.
 The Bahia offers a perfect example of a palace garden and courtyards surrounded by grandiose architecture.

 - 16th Century Saadian Tombs and El Mansour mosque.

 - Essaouira – a lovely sea-side medieval town boasts lovely white-washed and blue-shuttered houses, colonnades, thuya wood workshops, art galleries and mouthwatering seafood.
 Take a stroll along the town’s sunlit pedestrian main square, Place Prince Moulay el Hassan and the Skala du Port, the fishing harbor, offers breathtaking views of the Portuguese ramparts.
-Explore the ramparts and the spice and jewelry souks of the medina.
-Your guide will take you to the old Jewish Mellah and explain its history.
+Explore the ramparts, the spice and jewelry souks of the medina, and the old Jewish Mellah.